-The second phase of the EU-funded EaPConnect project began in July 2020, supported by a renewed EU-Eastern Partnership (EaP) policy commitment to a robust digital presence in the EU’s Eastern Neighbourhood.
+The second phase of the EU-funded EaPConnect project began in July 2020.
 Despite disruptions caused by the COVID-19 pandemic and military conflicts in the region, this period has witnessed steady growth in connectivity capacity and service coverage.

 Network connectivity

-The first project phase showcased remarkable achievements with the increase of network capacity by seven to ten times, significantly reducing connectivity costs up to 60% or more and expanding the NREN service portfolio with innovative offerings.
+The first project phase showcased remarkable achievements with the increase of network capacity by 10 times, significantly reducing connectivity costs up to 60% or more and expanding the NREN service portfolio with innovative offerings.

 What happened in phase two?

-• High capacity already achieved in the first phase, has recorded, a two to three times increase in Moldova, Georgia, Azerbaijan, five times in Armenia, plus a tenfold connectivity increase in Ukraine.
+- High capacity achieved in the first phase has resulted in up to a threefold increase in Moldova, Georgia, and Azerbaijan, a fivefold increase in Armenia, and a tenfold increase in connectivity in Ukraine.

-• Internet backup links capacity has increased two to three times in all the EaP countries.
+- Internet backup links capacity has increased up to 3 times in all the EaP countries.

 The new connectivity completes a Bucharest-Chisinau-Kyiv-Poznan half ring and includes the first regional link between two Eastern Partnership (EaP) countries.
 The new Chisinau-Kyiv and Kiev-Poznan sections have a 100 Gbps capacity, which means a sixfold increase for Ukraine and an elevenfold increase for Moldova, in addition to their existing links.

-• Through collaboration with GÉANT, procurement efforts successfully reduced internet connectivity prices by approximately threefold.
+- Through collaboration with GÉANT, procurement efforts successfully reduced internet connectivity prices by a factor of 3.

 Services and support